The Christian Origins of Easter

 Many people do not realize that the Hebrew Scriptures (Old Testament)

 discusses two different kinds of Sabbaths:

 ||One type occurs on a weekly basis, from Friday sunset to Saturday

 ||The other type -- called "high days" consist of the seven annual

 Sabbath days listed in Leviticus 23.
 These could occur on any day of the

 Unless the plural form of Sabbath in Matthew 28:1 was an error by the author of Matthew, or an error

-subsequently made by a copyist, then the week in which Jesus was executed
+subsequently made by a copyist or translator, then the week in which Jesus was executed

 must have contained two Sabbaths, not one.